Peripheral Vascular Disease Information and Resources

 Peripheral Vascular Disease

-Peripheral vascular disease (PVD), also referred to as peripheral artery disease, is a slow and progressive circulation disorder caused by narrowing, blockage or spasm in a blood vessel.
+Peripheral vascular disease (PVD), also referred to as peripheral artery disease, is a disruption of the blood flow leaving or returning to the heart from the body due to a variety of conditions that affect the vasculature and limit their ability to transport blood.
+PVD is a slow and progressive circulation disorder caused by narrowing (atherosclerosis or hardening of the arteries), blockage or spasm in a blood vessel.
 PVD may involve any blood vessels outside of the heart and brain including arteries, veins or lymphatic vessels.
-These vessels carry blood to and from the legs, arms, stomach or kidneys, and may not get enough blood to function properly.
-The most common cause of PVD is atherosclerosis, but may include coronary artery disease, injury or infection.
+These vessels carry blood to the legs, arms, stomach or kidneys, and may not get enough blood to function properly.
+Venous thromboembolism, deep vein thrombosis, pulmonary embolism, and chronic venous insufficiency are some examples of PVD’s effects in the veins.
+Arterial conditions associated with PVD may include peripheral arterial occlusion, Buerger's disease, Raynaud's disease and acrocyanosis.

 Peripheral Vascular Disease Resources